ScreenJournal

 The Feedback Delay Problem

-Even well-run QA programs deliver feedback on a one- to two-week lag.
+Even well-run QA programmes deliver feedback on a one- to two-week lag.
 An agent who handled a call poorly on Monday might not hear about it until the following Friday.
 By that point, they've repeated the same mistake dozens of times.
 The coaching moment is gone.
 The customer damage is done.

 Reviewer Inconsistency